annashipman/annashipman.github.io/_posts/2015-11-07-slides-from-ops-a-devs-guide.md

 ---
 anchor_id: slides-ops-a-devs-guide
-title: "Slides and links from Operations: A developer's guide"
+title: "Slides and links from Operations: a developer's guide"
 layout: blog_post
 ---

-Slides from my talk *Operations: A developer's guide*, at [FFConf 2015](http://2015.ffconf.org/).
+Slides from my talk *Operations: a developer's guide*, at [FFConf 2015](http://2015.ffconf.org/).

 The last slide is links; these are copied below so you can actually click on